GBirkel/cr2_to_dng_with_geotag/README.md

 If GPS data files are present on a device:

-8. Convert them to GPX, auto-splitting the activities if there is a 4-hour gap.
+8. Convert them to GPX, auto-splitting the activities if there is a 6-hour gap.
 9. Rename the original files to flag that they were processed.
-10. Create an HTML gallery page with each activity plotted on a map.
+10. Create an HTML gallery page with each activity plotted on a map (using Leaflet and jQuery).

 If there are DNG files in the target folder, from this run or an earlier one: